boenninghoff/AdHominem/README.md

 # AdHominem: A tool for automatically analyzing the writing style in social media messages

+Authorship verification is the task of analyzing the linguistic patterns of two or more texts to determine whether they were written by the same author or not.
+The analysis is traditionally performed by experts who consider linguistic features, which include spelling mistakes, grammatical inconsistencies, and stylistics for example.
+Machine learning algorithms, on the other hand, can be trained to accomplish the same, but have traditionally relied on so-called stylometric features.
+The disadvantage of such features is that their reliability is greatly diminished for short and topically varied social media texts.
+In this work, we propose an attention-based Siamese neural network approach, with which it is feasible to learn neural features and to visualize the decision-making process.

 <img src="pic_attention.png" width="600">

 This repository contains the source code used in our paper [_Explainable Authorship Verification in Social Media via Attention-based Similarity Learning_](https://arxiv.org/abs/1910.08144) published at [_2019 IEEE International Conference on Big Data (IEEE BigData 2019)_](http://bigdataieee.org/BigData2019/)